rern/RuneAudio_Addons/guideline.md

 	- install `.../archive/$branch.zip` files from repository with `getinstallzip`
 		- extracted to respective directory of target root
 		- files in repository root will be removed
+	- use override over modify:
-	- **css**: append modified css with the same selector to override
+		- `runeui.css`: append modified css with the same selector
-	- **js**: append modified function with the same name to override
+		- `runeui.js`: append modified function with the same name
 	- use modify over replace files unless necessary
 	- make backup if replace files
-	- update:
-		- get options from previously saved to database

 - uninstall script
 	- for update, save installed options to redis database before files remove / restore
 	- restore everything to pre-install state